YouGotJaked/fork/README.md

 ### fork_1.c

 This program acts as a simple shell.
 It takes an input string from stdin and attempts to launch a program using execve().
 If the string "exit" is entered, the shell terminates.
+Users should test this program by entering one of the other files' executables (e.g. "./fork_2", "./fork_3", "./hello_world", etc.)

 ### fork_2.c

 This program creates exactly eight child processes (not including the initial program itself).
 A single procress is not allowed to create more than two processes.
+Each child and its parent is printed to stdout.

 ### fork_3.c

 This program creates exactly twelve child processes.
 No single process which creates children is allowed to create less than two child processes or more than three.
+Each child and its parent is printed to stdout.

 ### fork_4.c

 This program creates exactly seventeen child processes.
 No single process which creates children is allowed to create less than two child processes or more than three.
+Each child and its parent is printed to stdout.

+### hello_world.c

+This program simply prints out "Hello world."
+It can be used as a test program inside the shell of fork_1.